s-di-cola/swapcast/docs/src/src/RewardDistributor.sol/contract.RewardDistributor.md

 This contract allows users to claim their prediction rewards.
 It acts as an intermediary, forwarding claim requests to the main PredictionManager contract.

-*Inherits from Ownable for administrative control over settings like the PredictionManager address.
-It ensures that reward claim calls to the PredictionPool originate from a trusted source (this contract).*
+*Inherits from Ownable for administrative control, ReentrancyGuard to prevent reentrancy attacks, and Pausable to allow emergency stops.
+It ensures that reward claim calls to the PredictionManager originate from a trusted source (this contract).
+The contract has the following key features:
+1. Secure reward claiming with reentrancy protection
+2. Emergency pause functionality for security incidents
+3. Immutable PredictionManager reference for gas efficiency
+4. Comprehensive error handling with detailed error messages*

 **Note:**
-security-contact: security@swapcast.io
+security-contact: security@swapcast.xyz

 ## State Variables